 What is Macular Degeneration?

 Macular Degeneration is the most common cause of blindness in Americans older than 50 years old.
 The disease reduces the quality of central vision, ranging from a mild loss to a devastating impairment in vision.
 With a comprehensive eye exam and both OCT (optical coherence tomography) and Optomap diagnostic testing, Dr. Alan Mendelsohn, Dr. Sapir Karli and Dr. Nathan Klein can detect macular degeneration, even at its incipient stages, before symptoms arise.
-The earlier the diagnosis is made treatment can be initiated earlier, hoping to preserve as much eyesight as possible.
-Optical Coherence Tomography uses light waves to non-invasively create exceedingly high resolution, cross-sectional images of the macula and adjacent ocular tissues to detect the onset of drusen, macular degeneration, or the progression of these entities at extremely early stages.
+The earlier the diagnosis is made, the sooner that treatment can be initiated, helping to preserve as much eyesight as possible.
+Optical Coherence Tomography uses light waves to non-invasively create exceedingly high resolution, cross-sectional images of the macula and adjacent ocular tissues, enabling our physicians to detect the onset of drusen, macular degeneration, or the progression of these entities at extremely early stages.
 Drs.
 Mendelsohn, Karli and Klein have the most technologically advanced and accurate OCT, the Zeiss Cirrus HD-OCT, at the office because the earliest detection and highest degree of accuracy is of paramount importance to all of us.
 In an amazing technological breakthrough, in-office, highly magnified digital images are produced by Optomap scanning laser technology of the back of both eyes, providing our physicians with an unparalleled 3-D view of the optic nerve, macula, retina, choroid, and retinal vasculature.
 The stellar ultra-widefield view of the eye enables the detection and management of disease including drusen, macular degeneration, and subretinal bleeding, thereby facilitating early protection from vision impairment or blindness.
 Very frequently, this OCT and Optomap testing will detect a problem well before you even know that there is any problem at all, thereby helping us to preserve your eyesight.

 Types of Macular Degeneration